walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 Consider the following thought experiment.
 One day you come home to find the following note from your roommate on the counter:

-> You took care of these dishes?
+> took care of these dishes?
 Thanks.

-You have been growing more and more irritated with your roommate for some time now.
-Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.

-But you look over to find that the skin is still loaded up with dirty dishes.
 Is the note just old?
 Was your roommate in a hurry and actually asking you to wash dishes?
 Or were they sarcastically trying to give you grief for not having done your part?
 Lots of questions.
-To imagine responses to
+To imagine responses to them you might employ a range of assummptions and interpretations depending on the scenario:

+Context: you have been growing more and more irritated with your roommate for some time now.
+Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.

+Author: your roommate is actually a great person and would never leave a passive aggressive note.
+In fact, they probably meant it as a joke.

+But you look over to find that the skin is still loaded up with dirty dishes.